LilyNkantah/football-match-predictor-model/README.md

 Premier League match outcome predictor combining an automated data pipeline, engineered features, a Random Forest classification model, and an LLM-powered explanation layer.

->  Frontend and full LLM integration are still in progress — this README will be updated as those land.
+>  Frontend and full LLM integration are still in progress — README will be updated accordingly.

 ---